Lesson 2: Why do people flee?

 Participants will be able to identify the reasons for population movement by asylum seekers, refugees, migrants and internally displaced persons, and develop empathy.

 Step 1.
 Refugee experiences

-Students read the following experiences and note down the reasons that each person gives for leaving home:
+Ask students to refer to the Our Experiences section of the Refugee Journeys pages and note the reasons that each person gives for leaving home.

 Step 2.
 Empathise and discuss

 Ask students to discuss each person’s journey.
 Ask the students to consider how they might feel if they had to leave their homes quickly, or how they think each of these people felt.
 Document student responses under the topic ‘feelings’.

 Step 3.
 DVD

 Show students the DVD Roads to Refuge » Refugee journeys and distribute the resource Roads to Refuge interviewees.
 Ask students to discuss the reasons that each person gives for fleeing from their home/ home country.